 About me

-Welcome I am a fifth-year Ph.D. student at the Department of Electrical Engineering, City University of Hong Kong, Hong Kong SAR, under the supervision of Prof. Lin DAI.
-Prior to this, I received the B.Eng. degree in the School of Electronic Information and Communications from the Huazhong University of Science and Technology, Wuhan, China, in 2020.
-My current research focuses on the decentralized multiple access, learning-based access design and next-generation wireless communication networks.
+Welcome :wave: I am a researcher at the Department of Electrical Engineering, City University of Hong Kong, Hong Kong SAR, under the supervision of Prof. Lin DAI.
+Prior to this, I received the Ph.D. degree in the Department of Electrical Engineering, City University of Hong Kong, in 2025, and the B.Eng. degree in the School of Electronic Information and Communications from the Huazhong University of Science and Technology, Wuhan, China, in 2020.
+My current research focuses on the distributed multiple access, learning-based access design and next-generation wireless communication networks.

 Research Interests